jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-04-23-notes-on-notes.md

 Other note taking strategies acknowledge this too.
-If you read about note taking systems one concept that you are likely to encounter is the idea that all things should be written down as notes.
-That notes should be put somewhere and then later processed.
-That there needs to be a fast way to write things down.
-Some people recommend a sort of note inbox for doing this.
+If you read about note taking systems one concept that you are likely to encounter is the idea that all things should be written down as notes immediately.
+People point out that notes should be put somewhere and then processed later.
+The advise that there needs to be a fast way to write things down.
+The mechanism by which many suggest doing this is a sort of note inbox.

 For me, I've found that the bullet journal method is a good place to put these types of quick notes.
+In particular, I've found it to be more useful than the note inbox abstraction.
-It acts as a kind of structured log that we can process later, which is the critical thing, but it is also more powerful and general than the inboxing abstraction.
+The bullet journal acts as a kind of structured log that we can process later, which is the critical thing, but it is also more powerful and general than the inboxing abstraction.

 To dig a bit deeper into what I mean by that: the inboxing abstraction treats itself like a queue.
 Put things into it and later remove things from it as appropriate.
 The Bullet Journal method initially works in the same way.
-Things are put onto a queue.
-However, that queue is part of a task scheduling framework.
-Tasks can be pushed to a future log, they can be scheduled to a particular month, and there is a built in mechanism for ensuring that the queue gets processed.
+Things are put into the log.
+However, that log is part of a task scheduling framework.
+Tasks can be pushed to a future log, they can be scheduled to a particular month, and there is a built in mechanism for ensuring that the log gets processed.

 In the inbox abstraction people expect you to process the queue implicitly.
 In the bullet journal method each day starts with the process of moving notes from the daily log to the